Fed should be patient, keep trimming U.S. stimulus: Lockhart

 Monthly purchases now total $65 billion, down from an initial $85 billion, and many economists expect the Fed to continue to trim the pace by $10 billion every six weeks or so.

 Lockhart acknowledged that there could be conditions under which the Fed may need to pause or even ramp the bond-buying back up, “but I think the bar is very high ...
-Certainly, as the balance sheet gets larger the potential costs grow, so I‘m not ignoring that, but I don’t think the tool should be taken off the table entirely,” he said.
+Certainly, as the balance sheet gets larger the potential costs grow, so I‘m not ignoring that, but I don’t think the tool should be taken off the table entirely.”

 “I would prefer a bit more of a qualitative framework ... that doesn’t necessarily tie us to one number,” Lockhart said.
 “I think the closer we get to 6.5 percent, the more it’s necessary to refresh the guidance.”